RupertWatson/Parkrunner/README.md

 ## Cron Details

-The extraction script should be scheduled to run weekly on a weekday(e.g. Every Monday at 10 PM GMT).
+The extraction script should be scheduled to run **weekly on a weekday**(e.g. Every Monday at 10 PM GMT).
-The extraction process should take between 2-4 hours, due to request delays to reduce server load.
+The extraction process should take between **2-4 hours**, due to request delays to reduce server load.
 Please do not run the script on weekends.